Atollye/4_json/README.md

 # Prettify JSON

-This script allows you to open a JSON file and print out its content to the console in a human-readable form (i.e. with newlines, left indents for each data level and extra spaces between words).
+This script allows you to open a JSON file and print out its content to the console in a human-readable form (i.e. with newlines, left indents for each level of data structure and extra spaces between words).

 ## Usage

 Clone or download the project to your computer.
-Run the file *pprint_json.py* in your console, giving the path to the JSON file as the first argument.
+Run the file *pprint_json.py* in your console, giving a path to a JSON file as the first argument.

 *Example of script launch on Linux, Python 3.5:*